frankluongo/tut-functional-lite-javascript/README.md

 y; // 10
 z; //15
 ```

-This function is impure because `foo` changes y and z, which are variables outside the scope of the function.
-If you call `foo` again, it will change the value of y and z, again.
+Example:<br>

-Example:
+This function is pure because every time you pass it the same values, you will get the same output.
 ```javascript
 function bar(x, y, z) {
   foo(x);